NYU SPS · May 2026 Prepared by Erin Callihan

 First 60 days Narrative

-"NYU's front door for working professionals and career changers."
+"NYU's front door for career changers and career builders" (illustrative only; exact wording would emerge from deeper conversations).
 One sentence.
 Embedded in homepage hero, every program intro, media boilerplate, admissions counselor scripts, NYU central content, and Wikipedia.
 Until AI can't describe NYU's flexibility without naming SPS.

 Why it works: AI currently absorbs SPS-specific strengths into the generic "New York University" entity.
 Explicit naming, infused at scale, is the fix.